Ángel María Villar

 Ángel María Villar Llona (born 21 January 1950) is a Spanish former professional footballer who played as a midfielder.

-After having represented Athletic Bilbao during a full decade (appearing in 361 official matches and scoring 11 goals), he went on to serve an even longer stint as president of the Spanish Football Federation.
+After having represented Athletic Bilbao for one decade (appearing in more than 350 official matches and scoring 11 goals), he went on to serve as president of the Spanish Football Federation for almost 30 years.

+Villar was a Spain international in the 1970s.

 Club career

-Villar was born in Bilbao and emerged through the youth ranks of local Athletic Bilbao, going on to make his senior debuts in amateur football, loaned, after which he returned in 1971.
-With the Basque side, he was an undisputed starter in nine of his ten seasons, helping them to two Copa del Rey finals and winning the 1973 edition.
+Villar was born in Bilbao, Biscay, and emerged through the youth ranks of local Athletic Bilbao, going on to make his senior debut in amateur football on loan, after which he returned in 1971.
+He was an undisputed starter in nine of his ten seasons with the Basque side, helping them to two Copa del Rey finals and winning the 1973 edition.

 In March 1974, during a 0–0 La Liga home draw against FC Barcelona, Villar elbowed opposing superstar Johan Cruyff, as the Dutch was subject to severe man-marking by several Athletic players.
-He eventually received a four-match ban for his actions, but the pair later reconciled, and Villar retired seven years later with more than 350 competitive appearances for his main club.
+He eventually received a four-match ban for his actions, but the pair later reconciled, and Villar retired seven years later with 361 competitive appearances for his main club.

 International career

 Villar played 22 times for Spain, scoring three goals.
 His debut came on 17 October 1973 in a 0–0 friendly with Turkey, in Istanbul.

-On 9 December 1979, his last cap, Villar helped the nation qualify for UEFA Euro 1980, netting in a 3–1 win in Cyprus.
+On 9 December 1979, his last cap, Villar helped the nation to qualify for UEFA Euro 1980, scoring in a 3–1 win in Cyprus.
 He did not participate, however, in any major international tournament.

+Villar also represented the unofficial Basque Country team.